EdwardCho07/HowdyHack_Project/README.md

-To run the game on a browser from visual studio type " python -m http.server " in the terminal and type in the url of http://localhost:n ; (n is the number specified in the terminal) on a browser
+To run the game on a browser from visual studio type " python -m http.server " in the terminal and in a browser type in the url: http://localhost:n (n is the number specified in the terminal)